Descanonge/tol_colors/docs/source/colorsets.rst

 Muted
 -----

-An other alternative to *bright*, equally colorblind-safe.
+Another alternative to *bright*, equally colorblind-safe.
 It has more colors, but lacks a clear red or medium blue.
 Pale grey is meant for bad data in maps.

 .. image:: /img/cset_muted.svg